 - Can be one of the more cost-effective shaving options, especially compared to some of the electric razors that sell for several hundred dollars.
 However, the cost of cartridge razors can quickly add up over time.

 - If the cartridge razor truly interests you be sure to check out our comparison of two of the best cartridge razors on the market today: Mach 3 vs Fusion.

-- Takes longer than shaving with an electric razor, but is still a bit quicker than shaving with a safety razor.
+- Takes longer than shaving with electric razors, but is still a bit quicker than dry shaving with a safety razor.

-- Shaving with cheap disposables increases the chances of nicks and cuts, as you’ll need to go over areas multiple times to get a close, smooth shave.
-Cartridge razors usually lessen the chances of cutting yourself compared to single blade disposables.
+- How to prevent acne after shaving with electric razors?
+Shaving with cheap disposables increases the chances of nicks and cuts, as you’ll need to go over areas multiple times to get a close, smooth shave.
+Cartridge razors usually lessen the chances of cutting yourself compared to single-blade disposables.